 This page outlines the services that are covered under the Student Services Fee, and what is not covered.

 Where can I go to fill or re-fill a prescription?

 Students can fill or re-fill prescriptions at DCAM Pharmacy located in the University’s medical center (5758 South Maryland Avenue).
 Students also have access to local pharmacies, such as CVS and Walgreens.

 Can parents get medical records?

 Students who are 18 years of age or older must provide SHS with written permission to discuss their health information with anyone.
-Please obtain a Consent to Release Information form and submit to SHS staff.
+Please obtain a request and authorization form and submit to SHS staff.

 Can I walk in to SHS to seek treatment?

 We encourage all students to call for an appointment.
 Students who walk in seeking care will be seen by a nurse who will triage their symptoms and schedule a same-day or future appointment, or provide them with home care instructions.
 Appointments are prioritized based on urgency.

 How long will I be at SHS for my appointment?

 Most appointments take forty-five minutes to one hour from check-in to check-out.
 If you require x-rays or another procedure, your visit may take additional time.